BREAKING: Cristiano Ronaldo and Lionel Messi ruled out of Al-Nassr vs Inter Miami

 Held back as a precaution

-As per Miami Herald journalist Michelle Kaufman, Messi will not be playing after he felt discomfort in a prior friendly.
-He had an MRI scan and is being held back as a precaution.
-He is, however, expected to feature against Miami at the latest stage of the tour.
+As per Miami Herald journalist Michelle Kaufman, Messi initially was said to be unable to play after he felt discomfort in a prior friendly.
+He had an MRI scan and was held back as a precaution.

+In a further update, she added that despite this fitness concern, Messi was named on the bench for the game and he eventually got off the bench during the later stages of the game.
+Indeed, he replaced Leonardo Campana in the 83rd minute, with Miami already 6-0 down.

 Why Ronaldo didn't play vs Inter Miami